ThinkInvis/RoR2-RadialPings/ModMeta/README.md

 - Ping an interactable to suggest that the player should use it.
 - Ping the Teleporter to tell the player to get there.
 - Ping an enemy to tell the player to focus attacks on that enemy.
+- Ping an ally to tell the player to follow that ally.
 - Ping any other point to poke the player.
 - Select the inner or outer dead zone to cancel pinging.